Section A: What is the UK Service Supplier Visa?

 d.
 Certificate of Sponsorship and Eligible Occupations

-A Certificate of Sponsorship (CoS) from a UK sponsor with information about the work the applicant will be doing in the UK for their sponsor is required.
-The job must be an eligible one, as set out in the GBM table of eligible occupations and codes.
+A Certificate of Sponsorship (CoS) from a UK sponsor with information about the work the applicant will be doing in the UK for their sponsor is also required.

 Read our full guide to Certificate of Sponsorship here >>